-Post-conditions: The Chatbot answered the user's question and saved the questions to the recently asked questions list.

-3.1.6 Create an audio recording
+3.1.3 Create an audio recording

 Summary: The audio recording feature allows users to generate and store new audio recordings within the application.
 Once activated, the application opens the phone's microphone and displays an audio recording screen.

+UML Diagram: